Sage-Bionetworks-Challenges/brats2023/README.md

 # Evaluation Workflow for BraTS 2023+

-The repository contains the evaluation workflow for the [BraTS 2023 challenge and beyond],
+The repository contains the evaluation workflows for the [BraTS 2023 challenge and beyond],
 including:

 * BraTS 2023